 California law protects employees from retaliation who oppose unlawful company conduct by either complaining against their boss, or testifying against their boss or employer in any legal proceeding.
 What is retaliation though?
 Retaliation occurs when an employer fires, demotes, lays-off, or does something that adversely affects the employee’s job because the employee opposed unlawful practices under the law.
 When this happens employment lawyers may be contacted to ensure that employers are held accountable for their illegal conduct.

 Our main page on retaliation can be found here.
+Here is a video Branigan Robertson made to explain retaliation to non-lawyers.

 In Zulfer v.
 Playboy Enterprises Inc., the plaintiff employee worked as an executive in the corporate accounting department for almost thirty years.
 At one point, the CFO, asked the plaintiff to accrue over $1 million dollars in executive bonuses on the company’s general ledger.
 The plaintiff refused to do so because Board approval was required if there was to be a pay out on the bonuses.
 The plaintiff then discussed what the CFO asked of her with another executive at the company.
 Several months later, the CFO terminated the plaintiff because he had made the decision to eliminate her position.
 Oddly enough, the CFO had another executive move from Chicago to California to basically take over plaintiff’s former corporate controller position.
 The plaintiff immediately retained an employment lawyer.